aschmelyun/site/content/posts/embracing-the-monolith-with-inertia-js.md

 ---
-view: layout.post
 title: Embracing the monolith with Inertia.js
+slug: embracing-the-monolith-with-inertia-js
 description: By using Inertia, I'll show how you can bridge the gap between traditional backends and modern frontend frameworks like React and Vue.
 categories: javascript
-published: Sep 14 2023
+published_at: Sep 14 2023
 excerpt: It's likely that your single-page applications could work more effectively as a monolith, bundled together with backend code.
 How's this possible?
 We can use a bridge to span the gap between traditional backends and modern SPA frameworks.
 Let's talk Inertia.js.
 ---